elilee476/elilee476.github.io/_posts/2024-10-XX-con-law-conceptual-analysis.md

-[^1]: A collection of papers which contribute ideas behind the argument I offer in the paragraph below:
+[^1]: A collection of papers which contribute ideas behind the argument I offer in the section below:

 [^2]: This is Robert Nozick's utility monster, which is discussed in his famous book Anarchy, State, and Utopia.
 One of the joys of writing a blog is that I don't have to write formal citations ;)